-Funding Opportunity Title U.S. Embassy Nairobi PDS Annual Program Statement Funding Opportunity Number DOS-NBO-PDS-FY25-001 Announcement Type Initial Announcement Deadline(s) for Applications January 15, March 15, and May 30, 2025 Assistance Listing Number 19.040 Length of performance period Six to Twelve months Number of awards anticipated Subject to availability of funds Award amounts awards may range from a minimum of \$15,000 to a maximum of \$50,000 Total available funding Subject to availability of funds Type of Funding FY25 Smith-Mundt Public Diplomacy Funds Anticipated program start date No later than September 1, 2025
+Funding Opportunity Title U.S. Embassy Kuwait PAS Annual Program Statement Funding Opportunity Number PAS-KWT-FY25-01 Announcement Type Initial Announcement Deadline for Applications July 31, 2025 Assistance Listing Number 19.040 - Public Diplomacy Programs Length of performance period 1 to 12 months Number of awards anticipated 10-15 awards (dependent on amounts) Award amounts Awards may range from a minimum of \$5,000 to a maximum of \$25,000 (subject to availability of funds) Total available funding \$100,000 - \$200,000 (Variable) Type of Funding FY25 Smith Mundt Public Diplomacy Funds Anticipated program start date October 1, 2025 (for a maximum of one year)

-The U.S. Embassy Nairobi, Public Diplomacy Section (PDS) of the U.S. Department of State is pleased to announce that funding is available through its Small Grants Program.
+The U.S. Embassy Kuwait Public Affairs Section (PAS) of the U.S. Department of State is pleased to announce that funding is available through its Public Diplomacy Small Grants Program.
 This is an Annual Program Statement, outlining our funding priorities, the strategic themes we focus on, and the procedures for submitting requests for funding.
 Please carefully follow all instructions below.